carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 ### 1. Add title to each page using React

-- Use the title tag to set the title of each page and component.
+- Use the title tag to set the title of each page dinamically.

 🟡 In progress, last updated on December 24rd, 2025.